Mooney gets another double-double, Notre Dame beats Syracuse

 Notre Dame: The Irish entered the game leading the country in assist-to-turnover ratio at 1.90 — 237 assists with 125 turnovers.
 The NCAA record for assist-to-turnover ratio in a season is 2.01 by West Virginia in 2006.
 Notre Dame had nine turnovers in the game to 11 for the Orange.

+“Because of what we can do offensively and that potential, you can get on a run in this league because you can score the ball like that,” Brey said.
+“So hopefully we can take this with us.”

 Syracuse: The Orange entered the game lacking a presence around the basket with a minus-1 rebounding margin and had been outrebounded in six of the previous eight games.
 Bourama Sidibe had five offensive rebounds in the first five minutes to tie his career high and Syracuse finished with a 21-13 edge on the boards, 7-1 on the offensive glass, in the first half.
-The second half was a different story as the Irish outrebounded Syracuse 26-15 and notched 24 second-chance points in the game to 14 for Syracuse.
+The second half was a different story as the Irish outrebounded Syracuse 26-15 and notched 24 second-chance points in the game to 14 for Syracuse as Sidibe disappeared, snaring just one more board.

+“That was the game,” Syracuse coach Jim Boeheim said.
+“We just couldn’t get anything in the second half (rebounding).
+The first half we were OK on the boards.
+In the second half we did nothing.”

 UP NEXT